pieroproietti/penguins-eggs/DOCS/WAY-TO-VOID.md

 ./install-eggs-dev

 ```

+# Well now is time to start to change penguins-eggs
+The first thing to do is to add the new distro: VoidLinux

+Is a `rolling` so we don't have to do so much here, just add the distro in `/src/classes/distro.ts`.

+We need to see that is the software used to build `initramfs` and create a configuration for our live.
+Here we used `dracut` already present becouse of fedora and opensuse.

 # Someone can follow?
 This is my end for now... but in same way can be an usefull starting point to someone more expert than me on VoidLinux.
 The biggest problem actually are: